 Practical steps

 Stop the porn-based checking.
-This is non-negotiable in HOCD recovery.
-As long as you’re “testing” with porn, you’re performing a compulsion, and the OCD cycle will continue.
+As long as you're "testing" with porn, you're performing a compulsion, and the OCD cycle will continue.
 Stopping this checking behavior is itself a form of response prevention.

 Work with an OCD-specialized therapist.
-General therapists, even good ones, sometimes make HOCD worse by trying to help you “figure out” your orientation.
-That plays directly into the OCD’s hands.
-You need a therapist trained specifically in ERP for OCD.
+General therapy can sometimes make HOCD worse if the focus becomes trying to "figure out" orientation.
+A therapist trained in ERP for OCD is better suited to the pattern.
 The International OCD Foundation (iocdf.org) maintains a directory.

 Learn to sit with uncertainty.
-The goal of HOCD treatment is not to “prove” your orientation.
-The goal is to reach a place where you can say, “I’m having a thought about my orientation, and I don’t need to resolve it right now,” and mean it.
-Uncertainty tolerance is the skill that breaks OCD’s grip.
+HOCD treatment aims to help you tolerate thoughts about orientation without proving them.
+A useful endpoint is being able to say, "I'm having a thought about my orientation, and I can leave it unresolved right now," and mean it.
+Uncertainty tolerance is the skill that breaks OCD's grip.

 Address the porn habit independently.
 If compulsive checking has created a separate porn habit, that needs its own recovery process.
 Strategies for managing sexual thoughts without relapsing and understanding how to talk to a therapist about porn can help you build that foundation alongside OCD treatment.